ballerabdude/Deep-Reinforcement-Learning-for-Developers/src/chapter02.md

 #### Exploration vs. Exploitation

-We'll implement an &epsilon;-greedy strategy, enabling the agent to explore the environment while exploiting its current knowledge.
+We'll implement an $\epsilon$-greedy strategy, enabling the agent to explore the environment while exploiting its current knowledge.

 ### Enhancing the Agent with Q-Learning